secureblue/secureblue.github.io/content/INSTALL.md

 The following is advice on what to do before and during the installation of a Fedora ISO, and how.

 {% include alert.html type='note' content='The cross-platform Fedora Media Writer is the <em>official, tested and supported</em> method for the creation of bootable media.
-Instructions (alongside a word on alternative methods) are available <a href="https://docs.fedoraproject.org/en-US/fedora/latest/preparing-boot-media/">here</a>.' %}
+Instructions (alongside a word on alternative methods) are available in the <a href="https://docs.fedoraproject.org/en-US/fedora/latest/preparing-boot-media/">Fedora documentation</a>.' %}

 {% include alert.html type='tip' content='If you don\'t already have a Fedora Atomic installation, use a Fedora Atomic ISO that matches your secureblue target image to install one.
 If you want to use a secureblue Silverblue image, start with the Fedora Silverblue ISO, Kinoite for Kinoite, Sericea (Sway Atomic) for Sericea and all the Wayblue images, and CoreOS for all the securecore images.<br>For more details on the available images, have a look at the <a href="/images">list of available images</a> before proceeding.' %}